newatoms/guides/get-clients/readme.md

 * How do these experiences and insights relate to the service you are trying to sell
 * Can you formulate a tangible example of the added value of using your service that relates to your shared insights and experiences.

-## Direct customer acquisition by phone
-## Direct customer acquisition by email
 ## Iterative direct customer acquisition